-The next day, Ms. Sneed was ready with a slideshow.
-“As we review categories of folklore,” she said, “the presentation will also give an example from yesterday’s activity.
+The next day, Ms. Sneed was ready for teaching folktales with a slideshow.
+“As we review categories,” she said, “the presentation will also give an example from yesterday’s activity.
 You can see if your group was right in its choice.”

 Everyone watched attentively as the slideshow divulged the genres of their stories from the day before.
 When the group with “Feeding Paul Bunyan’s Men” saw that theirs was a tall tale, they all whooped.

 The next morning, Ms. Sneed’s class noticed a new bulletin board.
 “Hey, these posters go with our stories,” someone shouted.

 “Yes, I put the posters up to remind us of the folktales genres,” said Ms. Sneed.
 “Today we’ll learn to compare and contrast traditional literature.
 It’s Common Core State Standard RL.4.9, so we’ll check another standard off our list.
 More than that, it’s a high-level activity that you’ll enjoy.”

 Their teacher walked to her computer and clicked to present a video on the screen in front of the classroom.
 “Yay!
 ‘The Ants and the Grasshopper!’
 I love this video.”

 When the movie was over, the class was surprised when Ms. Sneed played another, “The Three Little Pigs.”